 Megan is relationship- and results-oriented, reflective, and curious by nature.
 She brings empathy, good listening, and a calm and direct nature to lead clients from behind in inspiring change and progress.

-Prior to becoming a coach, Megan was a Consultant in Executive Search and spent ten years working with two global, retained executive search firms.
-In that time, she worked closely with large and small organizations to solve talent problems and was skillful in identifying the right candidates to succeed in certain environments.
-With wide-ranging experience in both the executive search and commercial real estate industries, Megan has served a variety of clients in their transformation and talent needs and has successfully placed senior-level executives in publicly-held and privately-owned companies.
-Megan graduated from the University of California at Santa Barbara with a B.A. in Communication.
+Prior to becoming a coach, Megan was a consultant in executive search and spent a combined 15 years working with two global, retained executive search firms.
+With wide-ranging experience in both the executive search and commercial real estate industries, Megan has served a variety of clients in their transformation and talent needs and has successfully placed senior-level executives in both publicly-held and privately-owned companies.
+She began her career in commercial real estate and advertising sales.

 Morlie Hammer Levin